DivergerThinking/TRGCON24/examples/chat/instructions.md

 Copilot: #files / @workspace
 Cursor: (+) / @files / @folder / @codebase / @notepad

-I. @workspace vs @codebase / @folder
+I. Large context: (copilot = @workspace vs cursor = @codebase / @folder)

-Codebase explanation and search:
+Codebase explanation:
 - Explain what this project does at high level.
 Do not reference code as part of your answer.
 Be concise in your answer
 - Tell me about the current project structure
 - How do I run this app
+- Could you write a markdown documentation explain the project, its structure and how to run it

+Searching through the codebase
 - Which functions are responsible for executing the LLM calls?

 Implementation advice:
 - How would you implement a new use case such as translating a codebase to another language?
 - List all of the files I should give the LLM as context in order to generate the code for this new use case

-II. #files vs @folder / @files
+II.
+Specific context: #files vs @files /@folder / @notepad

 Modifying code:
 - How could I make this code more readable?
-Break down your suggestions into multiple small changes
+- Would you rename any of the variables or functions to make them more descriptive?

+Creating code from scratch:
+- Add an option to

+III.
+Code edits (Composer in Cursor)

+Modifying code:
 - How could you apply DRY principle to this code?
-Break down your suggestions into multiple small changes
-- Would you rename any of the variables or functions?
-If yes, list all of the changes you would make and why

-Creating new code from scratch:
+Adding new functionality:
-- Could you please implement a new use case such as translating a codebase to another language?
+- Could you create a new use case that translates the given codebase to another programming language?

-### Composer

-### Additional features

-@notepad: context reusability
-Editing system prompt in Cursor but not in Copilot (.cursorrules)
+IV.
+Instructions customization

+Copilot = .github/copilot-instructions.md
+Cursor = .cursorrules

+🤖👱🛠️